Tomislav Stantić: Politician

 Stantić appeared in the 215th position (out of 250) on G17 Plus's electoral list in the 2003 Serbian parliamentary election.
 The list won thirty-four mandates, and he was not included in the party's assembly delegation.
 (From 2000 to 2011, all parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Stantić could have been awarded a mandate despite his list position, although in the event he was not.)
 He later appeared in the fifty-fourth position on the G17 Plus list for the 2004 Vojvodina provincial election.
 The party did not cross the electoral threshold to win any proportional mandates.

 Serbia introduced the direct election of mayors in the 2004 local elections, and Stantić was the G17 Plus candidate in Subotica.
 He finished in seventh place; the winning candidate was Géza Kucsera of the Alliance of Vojvodina Hungarians.
 Stantić also received the second position on his party's list in the concurrent election for the Subotica municipal assembly; the list won four seats, and, under Serbia's local election law at the time, he was given an automatic mandate.
 He resigned from the assembly on 25 January 2005.

 Stantić once again appeared on G17 Plus's list in the 2007 Serbian parliamentary election, receiving the 219th position.
 The list won nineteen seats, and, as in 2003, he was not given a mandate.
 G17 Plus subsequently participated in the country's coalition government, however, and Stantić was appointed as a state secretary in the Serbian ministry of health.
 The party continued in government after the 2008 parliamentary election, and Stantić continued to serve in the health ministry until 2010.

 He was appointed to the Vojvodina provincial government as a G17 Plus representative on 15 June 2010, with responsibility for local self-government and inter-municipal cooperation.
 His portfolio was restructured as "inter-regional cooperation and local self government" on 5 April 2011.
 On 1 June 2011, he was appointed as one of the province's four deputy prime ministers while also retaining his ministerial portfolio.
 G17 Plus did not continue in the provincial government after the 2012 provincial election, and Stantić's term ended that year with the swearing in of the new ministry.

 Croatian community representative

-Stantić led his own electoral list for Serbia's Croat National Council in 2014 and was elected when the list won four seats.
+Stantić led his own electoral list for Serbia's Croat National Council in 2014 and was elected when the list won eight seats.
 The election overall was won by a rival list led by Slaven Bačić.

 Stantić called for Bačić to resign in 2015, due to the latter's silence on media reports linking the president of the national council's youth wing to a neo-Nazi organization.
 Stantić was quoted as saying, "Fascism is not a political issue, but a civilizational one.
 It is certain that the majority of Croats in Serbia and Vojvodina do not support anything that has anything to do with fascism and the Ustasha movement."